Anxiety disordersPanic disorder; Phobias; Panic attacks

 Herbs and Supplements

-Some patients use aromatherapy as a relaxation aid.
+Some people use aromatherapy as a relaxation aid, although there is no clear evidence that it works.
 Aromatherapy is in general safe, but some plant extracts in these formulas have been linked to skin allergies.

 There is no evidence supporting the efficacy of valerian, St. John's wort, or passionflower for treatment of anxiety.
 The herbal remedy kava has been associated with liver problems and should not be used.
 Kava can also interact dangerously with medications that are metabolized by the liver.